coloroco/l4fame-build-container/README.md

 ## Getting Started

-This repository can be cloned and built locally OR a complete image can be downloaded off Dockerhub.
+This repository should be cloned and built locally.

 ### Set up your firewall proxies